kbu34/automated-bloodstain-segmentation-/README.md

 For more information see the report attached to this repo or email me at clairelouisebarnaby@gmail.com

 For further work on this repo see https://docs.google.com/document/d/1_ieyeSxFw5pi7pMLjonNRQM7eUtoN1-qwqkRn5WOLdY/edit?usp=sharing

+For information on the improved version contact me Phillip Kim at phillipkim156@gmail.com